-- Acquire knowledge to identify the common characteristics among the monuments of a particular style. - 2) Acquire graphic skills to present a building, analyze its elements and explain the composition. - 3) Acquire knowledge of good practices of architecture in the past.
+- 1) Acquire knowledge to identify the common characteristics among the monuments of a particular style. - 2) Acquire graphic skills to present a building, analyze its elements and explain the composition. - 3) Acquire knowledge of good practices of architecture in the past.

-FOCUS: Modern, Post Modern & Contemporary Architecture
+FOCUS: Colonial & Early industrial Theories, Modern, Post Modern & Contemporary Architecture

-- The student will learn about the beginning and the causes of the Modern and subsequent movements - The student will learn about the context through which ideas developed as a linear consequence of events - The student will become aware of the theories developed in the latter part of the 20th century COURSE CONTENTS: - To study Evolution of form and growth of architectural vocabulary from Neo-Classical to Contemporary architecture. - · Artistic Movements like Bauhaus, De Stijl, Art Nouveau, CIAM etc. Modernism in Europe & the U.S. (Louis Sullivan, Frank Lloyd Wright, Mies Van Der Rohe, Le Corbusier etc.).
+- The student will learn the post-Enlightenment worldview, the machine age and industrialization, mass culture - Students will learn the evolution of a new language from the new conditions - Students will learn about the new concepts of space and form parallels in the Arts and Sciences - The student will learn about the beginning and the causes of the Modern and subsequent movements - The student will learn about the context through which ideas developed as a linear consequence of events - The student will become aware of the theories developed in the latter part of the 20th century COURSE CONTENTS: - European colonial expansion and colonial development in India - Imposition, modification and assimilation.
+New modes of organization, new materials and techniques, new building types. - The industrial revolution: new materials, techniques new modes of production.
+The industrial city and reform movements. - The transformation of the building process and impacts on architecture.
+Abstraction, standardization, mass production. - To study Evolution of form and growth of architectural vocabulary from Neo-Classical to Contemporary architecture. - Artistic Movements like Bauhaus, De Stijl, Art Nouveau, CIAM etc. Modernism in Europe & the U.S. (Louis Sullivan, Frank Lloyd Wright, Mies Van Der Rohe, Le Corbusier etc.).
 Works of architects like Alvar Aalto, Eero Saarinen, Louis Kahn, Robert Venturi - Post-Modernism Philip Johnson, Charles Moore, Michael Graves, Richard Meier, James Stirling and others.
 De-constructivism and Post-Structuralism

-- Part- A (5 NOS X 2 MARKS = 10 MARKS) Answer all questions - Part- B (2 NOS X15 MARKS = 30 MARKS) (Either or type) - Students will be required to attempt five questions from the Eight questions, are to be set from entire syllabus. where 2 questions may be short answer type which is compulsory with 2-3 subheads and 2, short with 4 subheads answer type and 4 essay type questions. - Students should attempt total Seven Questions including the compulsory question. - Question paper is to be set covering the entire syllabus.
+- Part- A (5 NOS X 2 MARKS = 10 MARKS) Answer all questions

+- Part- B (2 NOS X15 MARKS = 30 MARKS)

+- (Either or type)

+- Students will be required to attempt five questions from the Eight questions, are to be set from entire syllabus. where 2 questions may be short answer type which is compulsory with 2-3 subheads and 2, short with 4 subheads answer type and 4 essay type questions. - Students should attempt total Seven Questions including the compulsory question. - Question paper is to be set covering the entire syllabus.

 NOTE:-Emphasis should be laid on understating of building evolution and form.
-The continuous evaluation shall be made of students work based on various models, assignments and sketching Reference books:
+The continuous evaluation shall be made of students work based on various models, assignments and sketching

-- 1. Fletcher, Banister, Sir Banister Fletcher's A History of Architecture, London; Butterworths, 1987, Print, - 2.
-Kostof, Spiro.
+- 1. Fletcher, Banister.
+Sir Banister Fletcher's A History of Architecture.
+London: Butterworths, 1987.
+Print. - Kostof, Spiro.
 A History of Architecture: Settings and Rituals.
 New York: Oxford UP, 1985.
 Print - 3.
 Tadgell, Christopher.
 A History of Architecture.
 London: Ellipsis, 2000.
+Print. - 4.
+Ching, Francis D. K., Mark Jarzombek, and Vikramaditya Prakash.
+A Global History of Architecture Hoboken, NJ: J. Wiley & Sons, 2007.
 Print.

-4. Ching, Francis D. K., Mark Jarzombek, and Vikramaditya Prakash.
-A Global History of Architecture.
-Hoboken, NJ: J. Wiley & Sons, 2007.
-Print. - 5.
-History of World Architecture.
+- 5. History of World Architecture.
 London: Faber, 1979.
-Print - 6.
+Print 6.
 Norberg-Schulz, Christian, and Pier Luigi Nervi.
 History of World Architecture.
 New York: Abrams, 1971.
 Print.

-- 7. Bagenal, Philip.
+7. Bagenal, Philip.
 The Illustrated Atlas of the World's Great Buildings: A History of World Architecture.
 S.1.: Leisure, 1980.
-Print. - 7.
-Bageriai, Philip.
-The illustrated Atlas of the World's Gleaf Buildings: A history of World Alchitecture.
-S. T.: Lesuie, 1960.
-Philit.

-8. Fazio, Michael W., Marian Moffett, Lawrence Wodehouse, and Marian Moffett.
+Print. - 8.
+Fazio, Michael W., Marian Moffett, Lawrence Wodehouse, and Marian Moffett.
 A World History of Architecture.
 Boston: McGraw-Hill, 2008.
 Print.

-9. Peter Scriver (Editor), Vikramaditya Prakash (Editor) Colonial Modernities: Building, Dwelling and Architecture in British India and Ceylon (Architext).
-Routledge; New Ed edition (April 21, 2007)

-10. Nilsson, Sten (1968).
-European Architecture in India 1750 1850.
-London: Faber and Faber

-11. Thapar, Bindia (2004).
+9. Peter Scriver (Editor), Vikramaditya Prakash (Editor) Colonial Modernities: Building, Dwelling and Architecture in British India and Ceylon - (Architext).
+Routledge; New Ed edition (April 21, 2007) - 10.
+Nilsson, Sten (1968).
+European Architecture in Indía 1750 1850.
+London: Faber and Faber 11.
+Thapar, Bindia (2004).
 Introduction to Indian Architecture.
-Singapore: Periplus Editions.
+Singapore: Periplus Editions. - 12.
+Building Construction: The history of building construction > The second industrial age", Encyclopedia Britannica.
+Accessed June 2009.